Awards: PhD, MPhil

 In addition to tuition fees, your programme may be subject to additional programme costs.

-These are typically £1200 per annum for a full-time desk-based research project and £600 for part-time, however for lab-based projects or those that require specialised equipment or software these may be higher.
+These are typically £1200 per annum for a full-time desk-based PhD research project and £600 for part-time, or £1000 for a full-time MPhil project and £500 for part-time.
+However, for lab-based projects or those that require specialised equipment or software, these costs may be higher.

-This should be discussed with the Graduate School on application.
+This should be discussed with the Engineering Graduate School on application.

 Find out more about tuition fees and studying costs: